deathsonic18/IncWeb--test-/Readme.md

 # Ponsify

-1.0 - process' vars intemenation with the use of steps. certain rules applied for results.
+1.0 - creates number incrementation with the use of steps. certain rules applied for results.

 1.1 - sum bug fixed